exetico/volumio-plugins/plugins/music_service/podstream/README.md

 - Add the option to combine both URL-feed and local input - and allow users to add more than one feed with a seperator like "||" or something else.
 - Add support for a local-storage file in `/mnt/INTERNAL` (cause that folder is easy to access on the local network)
 - Add force-update to the Option-page.
 - Save the global image for each podcast so it can be listed within `listPlaylists` - and consider to allow users to use the "Big tile"-view, if the task is easy to do.
+If the images will be saved globally, use the cover-art for the podcast to display in `listPlaylists` as `
 - Look at https://www.npmjs.com/package/playlist-parser, and consider remake of the playlist generation-solution.

 # Latest improvements